varuntadimarri3/Arrise-Assignment/README.md

 terraform destroy to destroy resources

+2) give execution permission to script.sh
-2) Use script.sh for accessing Bucket in account 1111111111 from account 000000000000 instead of cli commands
+   Use script.sh for accessing Bucket in account 1111111111 from account 000000000000 instead of cli commands